-As part of the new ERP, a new training program for District employees was developed and is currently being reviewed for approval by the Massachusetts Board of Certified Water Operators.
-This training program will help strengthen the District's ability to quickly identify and act in emergency situations.
+As part of the new ERP, a new training program for District employees was developed and approved by the Massachusetts Board of Certified Water Operators.
+This training program has helped strengthen the District's ability to quickly identify and act in emergency situations.
+Credits from these training sessions are awarded to our operators and used as education credits towards there state drinking water licenses.